playlyfe/themis/README.md

 The Themis object contains methods to create validators and register formats.

 ### validator(schemas)
 Generate a new compiled validator from the provided schemas.
-The returned validator function has the can be called on a piece of `data` with a `schema_id` refering to the schema to be used for validation.
-The function can be reused any number of times.
+The returned validator function can be reused any number of times.
 Check the examples above to see its usage.

 ### registerFormat(format, validation_func)
 Register a new format and its associated validation function.